amponce/market-intel/outstatic/content/posts/the-one-minute-energy-update-for.md

 *SoCal Border First of the Month Index averaged $8.14 for 2023. *

-*Current fixed price offers for 2024 – 2026 are all lower than the 2023 Index prices. *
+*Current fixed price offers for 2024 – 2026 continue to be lower than the 2023 Index prices. *

-***PRODUCTION/SUPPLY & DEMAND**** – Today’s Est. Supply = 109.7Bcf.
-Supply 7 Day Avg. = 109.45Bcf.
-Today’s Estimated Production = 105.7Bcf/D. Demand expected to be moderate over the next 7 days.*

-*Demand 7 Day Avg. = 126.48Bcf.
-Today’s expected demand = 135.3Bcf.*

-***RIG COUNT – ****The first rig count of 2024 will be released later today at/after 10AM, PST. ****End of year rig count = ****622, down 20.15% from 1 year ago.
-Oil rose by 2 rigs to 500 while natural gas rigs count closed the year at 120 rigs, and miscellaneous rigs finished 2023 with 2. *
+***RIG COUNT – ****The first rig count of 2024 (1-5-24) = 619.
+Oil rose by 1 rig to 501 while the natural gas rig count fell by 2 to 118. *

-***WEATHER**** – Continued cooler temperatures throughout the U.S. today.
-Some snow is expected to fall in the MW later today.
+***WEATHER**** – We have a full-on storm watch here in SoCal right now.
+People are wearing sweaters and jackets not for label purposes but for actual necessity.
+The rest of the U.S. north of Texas and Virgina are also getting the first taste of true cold this winter season.
+Not to worry, 2 weeks from now, we should be complaining that we didn’t get enough winter weather this season.
 Bullish 6 – 10-day forecast.
 Bullish 10-15-day forecast.
 Bearish 3-month forecast.
 Bullish Summer forecast.*

 ***STORAGE**** – We are now 553Bcf higher than we were last year and 399Bcf above the 5-year average 3,077Bcf.
 At 3,476Bcf, we are above the 5-year historical range.*

 ***CARBON OFFSETS – ****Many of our supply partners offer carbon offset with a vast menu to choose from if you are looking to shrink your carbon footprint.
 Feel free to contact us for more on carbon offsets whenever you like.*

-***THE BOTTOM LINE – ****The first sign of real winter for some of the U.S. came rolling in today and NYMEX prices….are falling.
-Yesterday prices rallied after a much smaller than anticipated storage report was released.
-So, for the time being, let’s take a pause and let the amateurs play.
-We’ll come back to this when the downward correction takes place, in 7 – 15 days. *****
+***THE BOTTOM LINE – ****Winter weather finally showed up this weekend and will stick around for large chunks of the U.S for the next 10 days.
+Ride it out and be ready to execute when the bears return to both NYMEX and Basis. *****

 **Indicative Fixed Prices out of Feb ’24 **

 PG&E CG SOCAL CG SoCal Border (+ $0.51 BTS)

-1 MONTH $5.82 $5.94 $5.66
+1 MONTH $7.15 $7.15 $6.91

-3 MONTHS $4.68 $4.58 $4.05
+3 MONTHS $5.35 $5.20 $4.78

-6 MONTHS $4.47 $4.48 $4.00
+6 MONTHS $4.92 $5.03 $4.70

-12 MONTHS $5.00 $5.66 $5.13
+12 MONTHS $5.15 $5.90 $5.43

-24 MONTHS $5.20 $5.95 $5.55
+24 MONTHS $5.40 $6.20 $5.80

 Summer Strip (April ’24 – Aug ‘24)

-$4.31 $4.75 $4.32
+$4.40 $4.92 $4.78